ashitani/chordfret/README.md

 2. Set the desired fret range (min and max fret positions)
 3. Enter a chord progression separated by commas (e.g., "Dm7,G7,Cmaj7")
+    - For slash chords, use forward slash: "Dm7/G,C/E,Fmaj7/A"
+    - Bass notes are displayed with red outlines
 4. Optionally, select a scale to overlay on the fretboard
 5. Press Enter to visualize the chords